AstaRem/to-do-app-back-end/Readme.md

 ## What is done

     - created server in express
-    - created CRUD, connected to database todo
+    - created routes, connected to database todo
+    - used git

 ## Room for Improvement

 - write documentation with swagger - can't figure out how to make swagger work at this point.
-- upload to heroku platform
+- upload to heroku platform - uploaded, but have got the error

 ## Notes